 Hursley's Museum is located in several rooms on the lower ground floor of Hursley House, and there are also various displays in the Hursley House library which are refreshed from time to time.
 Currently, the special displays are:Hursley House history and Vickers Supermarine' time at Hursley.
 There is also a display area in the Bristol Office, where Cloudant staff are based, and in Manchester.

 In December 2015 the museum received some glass display cabinets with LED lighting.
-The Hursley Products room has been completely revamped and some additional artefacts put on display.
+The Hursley Products room was completely revamped and some additional artefacts put on display.
 Other changes include moving the typwriters onto 2 level tables, creating room for AS/400.

 Panoramic Tour of The Museum

 There are now 360 degree panoramic views of most of the museum here.
 Some of the images are also available on Google maps, where they are hosted.